akshay9patil9/try_stackexchange_api/README.md

 # try_stackexchange_api
-This project is just to try out stackexchange api to read questions and answers
+This project is an android app made just to try out stackexchange api to read questions and answers

 ## TODO